Are You Being Manipulated By Addiction?

 And you and me, we’re willing to do that.
-That’s why you’ve joined this community.
 That’s why you’ve joined the programs.
 And that’s why you’re reading this now.
 Because you’re willing to say, “Okay.
 I understand that there’s some tools and techniques that I need to master and there are some things I can improve on.”
 That’s huge.

 You have the maturity level that is required to be in a healthy relationship.
 When someone doesn’t answer you directly and take accountability, it means they don’t have that maturity level.

 And you my love, deserve to be treated with respect.
 You don’t deserve to be manipulated.
 Respect is when someone doesn’t change the subject if you’re talking about something sensitive, or use distractions or diversion techniques to keep the focus off of their behavior.
 Or try to move us off track to keep themselves free, or promote their own self-serving agendas.

 Those things I just mentioned, that’s manipulation and you deserve honesty.

 You deserve the truth, all the time, no matter how difficult it is to share.

 So, this week was all about being manipulated, and next week we’re going to talk about lying.
 If you’ve ever been lied to, this is a must-read post.
 Make sure you subscribe to the podcast (or join our email list) so you don’t have to remember to look us up.

 And I want to talk about one other thing before I go.
 Please do not roll your eyes.
 You are going to be tempted.

 Instagram, here’s the deal.
 I have never really been a big fan of social media.
 I think it’s a time suckage.
 I’d rather be reading a book or talking to my kids and it usually makes me feel like crap about myself, because I look at everybody else’s life and think it’s better than mine.